nodejs/mentorship/README.md

 following 6 months.

 Ongoing Support for mentors and mentees.
-In addition to the meetings, the mentor should champion any PR submitted by the mentee during the mentership program in the Node.js project.
+In addition to the meetings, the mentor should champion any PR submitted by the mentee during the mentorship program in the Node.js project.

 - Slack channels for mentors and mentees to create a space for conversation,